This post has been updated for 2020.

 Yes, Sam might typically work the 8-12 shift on Saturdays, but if she clocks out at, say, 12:30 p.m. on a particularly busy Saturday, you will need to compensate her for 4.5 hours worked instead of her scheduled 4 hours.

-It’s a simple distinction (and one that might seem too small to mention), but it also manages to slip many people’s minds when they’re calculating payroll at the end of a long workday for multiple employees with different schedules.
+It’s a simple distinction (and one that might seem too small to mention), but it also manages to slip the mind when calculating payroll at the end of a long workday for multiple employees with different schedules.
 Watch out for careless errors like this—they could end up costing you later.

 3. Misclassifying employees as independent contractors